aram-wealthmore/airbnb_dashboard_python/instructions/SectionTwo/Step4.md

 ```

 This script includes functions to connect to the database and execute queries.
 The `get_db_connection` function establishes a connection using credentials from the `.env` file, while the `execute_query` function runs SQL queries and handles errors, and the `execute_batch_query` function executes batch SQL queries using the `execute_batch` method from `psycopg2`.

+---

+**_NOTE_**- This is a lot of code to digest at once, but most database libraries (like pyscorpg2) have `broilerplate` like this that you can copy and paste for your utility functions.

+---

 #### 3. Process and Load Data Using Jupyter Notebook